The Who: Early career

-By the time the Detours had become The Who, they had already found regular gigs, including at the Oldfield Hotel in Greenford, the White Hart Hotel in Acton, the Goldhawk Social Club in Shepherd's Bush, and the Notre Dame Hall in Leicester Square.
+By the time the Detours had become the Who, they had already found regular gigs, including at the Oldfield Hotel in Greenford, the White Hart Hotel in Acton, the Goldhawk Social Club in Shepherd's Bush, and the Notre Dame Hall in Leicester Square.
 They had also replaced Druce as manager with Helmut Gorden, with whom they secured an audition with Chris Parmeinter for Fontana Records.
 Parmeinter found problems with the drumming and, according to Sandom, Townshend immediately turned on him and threatened to fire him if his playing did not immediately improve.
 Sandom left in disgust, but was persuaded to lend his kit to any potential stand-ins or replacements.
-Sandom and Townshend did not speak to each other again for 14 years.
+Sandom and Townshend did not speak again for 14 years.

 During a gig with a stand-in drummer in late April at the Oldfield, the band first met Keith Moon.
 Moon grew up in Wembley, and had been drumming in bands since 1961.
 He was performing with a semi-professional band called the Beachcombers, and wanted to play full-time.
 Moon played a few songs with the group, breaking a bass drum pedal and tearing a drum skin.
 The band were impressed with his energy and enthusiasm, and offered him the job.
-Moon performed with the Beachcombers a few more times, but dates clashed and he chose to devote himself to The Who.
+Moon performed with the Beachcombers a few more times, but dates clashed, and he chose to devote himself to the Who.
 The Beachcombers auditioned Sandom, but were unimpressed and did not ask him to join.

 The Who's aesthetic grew out of mod subculture with its high fashion, scooters for transport, and shaggy hairstyles.